Piriformis syndrome facts

 - Treatment of acute piriformis syndrome usually has a good prognosis; the prognosis declines as the disease becomes chronic.

-- It is possible to prevent piriformis syndrome with appropriate use of the musculature and avoiding trauma to the low back/buttock area; recurrences may be prevented by following an individually designed rehabilitation program.
+- It is possible to prevent piriformis syndrome with appropriate use of the musculature and avoiding trauma to the low back/buttock area; it's possible to prevent recurrences by following an individually designed rehabilitation program.

 Piriformis Syndrome Symptom